intellivoid/Socialvoid-Standard-Documentation/General/Introduction.md

 understand when communicating with each other.
 We can call this the "language" that the client and server speaks.

-The means of transportation can vary, from JSON-RCP via HTTP/TCP or something arbitery like MsgPack RCP.
+The means of transportation can vary, from JSON-RPC via HTTP/TCP or something arbitery like MsgPack RPC.
 The client and server can decide how best to communicate but one thing must remain the same is the data being exchanged.
 Encrypted or not, when the client invokes a method such as `timeline.compose` the client